0xheg3zy/CTF_files/README.md

 hello hacker !!
-this is some of web challenges for nullcon ctf
+this is a web challenge from nullcon ctf